miguelcarrasco/POJOs2CSV/README.md

 POJOs2CSV
 ==============

-Simple utility to convert generic POJO collections (java.util.Collection) into CSV strings.
+Simple and lightweight library that convert POJO collections (java.util.Collection) into CSV (Comma Separated Values) strings and files.

-This is specially useful when you get a POJO collection like a list of entities from an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) and you want to obtain a CSV String representation of the elements in the list (to generate spreesheet reports for example).
+This is specially useful when you get a POJO collection like a list of entities from an [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) and you want to obtain a CSV representation of that entities (to generate spreesheet reports for example).

 Features
 -------
-* It generates [RFC4180](http://tools.ietf.org/html/rfc4180) compliant CSV Strings.
+* It generates [RFC4180](http://tools.ietf.org/html/rfc4180) compliant CSV.
 * CSV headers are fully customizable.
 * You can hide columns (fields of the object type elements in the collection) using annotations.
+* Optimized for large collections.

 Usage
 -----